karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 The warrior never becomes _tired_ as a result of loss of life points.
 In addition, the warrior has to lose all their life points (not only 2) to become _exhausted_.

 The Warrior is strong enough to carry one character.
-To denote it, the warrior places one hand on the characterís shoulder and both move at normal walking pace.
+To denote it, the warrior places one hand on the character‚Äôs shoulder and both move at normal walking pace.

 **Level 2**